 What should I do if I see bats that might have WNS?

 If you see bats with signs of WNS in winter, contact Blake Sasse at the Arkansas Game and Fish Commission, (877) 470-3650.

 What species of bats are affected?

-Tri-colored, little brown, northern long-eared, big brown, small-footed big brown bats, and Indiana bats have died from WNS.
+Tri-colored, little brown, northern long-eared, big brown, small-footed big brown bats, gray, and Indiana bats have died from WNS.
 Three other species - cave bats, southeastern bats and Virginia big-eared bats have been found with the fungus, but have not been confirmed with WNS.
 It may impact Arkansas's endangered Gray and Ozark big-eared bats as well as the Southeastern bat and possibly Rafinesque’s big-eared bat.

 What should cavers know and do?

 Cavers should observe all cave closures and advisories and avoid caves, mines or passages containing hibernating bats.
 If cavers decide to go in a cave, they should decontaminate their clothing and gear in accordance with U.S. Fish and Wildlife Service guidelines.
 To learn more, visit www.whitenosesyndrome.org.